Young people presenting alone

 This interactive image describes the characteristics of around 39,300 young people presenting alone who received SHS support in 2021–22.
 Most clients were female, aged 18–24 years.
 Around a third were Indigenous.
 New South Wales had the greatest number of clients and the Northern Territory had the highest rate of clients per 10,000 population.
 The majority of clients had previously been assisted by a SHS agency since July 2011.
 Half were experiencing homelessness at the start of support.
 Most were in major cities.

-Young people presenting alone (39,300 clients) were the third largest SHS client group in 2021–22, making up around 14% of all SHS clients (Supplementary Table CLIENTS.39).
+Young people presenting alone (39,300 clients) were the fourth largest SHS client group in 2021–22, making up around 14% of all SHS clients (Supplementary Table CLIENTS.39).

 Young people presenting alone may face additional vulnerabilities that make them more susceptible to homelessness, such as family and domestic violence, mental health issues and problematic drug and/or alcohol use.